ahmadfahmy9918/SVGP-VGA/README.md

 | Back Porch        | 33           |
 | Active Image Area | 480          |

 All horizontal time periods are specified in multiples of the VGA pixel clock, set at 25 MHz for a 60 Hz refresh rate.
 Vertical time periods are measured in multiples of VGA lines.
-These specifications were sourced from the provided lab manual (reference #1).

 ## Design
 ![Block Diagram](Images/P1.jpg)